 And you’re not alone.
 One study showed more than 60% of the average American’s calories consisted of ultra-processed foods, and that 90% of the added sugar in their diets came from these foods.

 Ultra-processed foods are basically made in a laboratory.
 They contain chemicals to make them look, taste, and smell “just like homemade,” but they are anything but homemade.
 The preservatives, emulsifiers, and other chemicals disrupt your biochemistry, leading to all sorts of health problems.
 Routinely eating ultra-processed foods not only contributes to disease down the road, but they also create a hormonal clog that elevates your setpoint weight, leading to weight gain and obesity.

 You can do so much better than that, especially living in America — the land of plenty.

 It is hard to believe that people who have plenty to eat, such as Americans, can suffer nutrient deficiencies.
 But this can and does happen if you eat a diet that consists primarily of ultra-processed foods, added sugars, starchy carbs, and other foods with no nutritive value.

 Your body needs many vitamins and nutrients that it cannot make itself.
 It depends upon you to get them from your diet.
 These vitamins and minerals are collectively called micronutrients.

 If your body does not receive the amount of a nutrient it needs, either because you do not get enough or it in your diet or your body cannot absorb it, you’ll suffer a nutrient deficiency of that vitamin or mineral.
-As previously stated, the effects of poor diet are nutrient deficiencies that can lead to many health problems.
+As previously stated, the poor diet are nutrient deficiencies that can lead to many health problems.